roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md

 # Create a professional managed Kubernetes cluster

-Professional managed Kubernetes clusters offer higher reliability, stability, security, and schedulability than standard managed Kubernetes clusters in large-scale production environments for enterprise users.
+Professional managed Kubernetes clusters offer higher reliability, security, and schedulability than standard managed Kubernetes clusters.
 In addition, professional managed Kubernetes clusters are covered by the service level agreement \(SLA\) that supports compensation clauses.
+This type of cluster is suitable for enterprise users who require high stability and security for large-scale workloads.
 This topic describes how to create a professional managed Kubernetes cluster in the Container Service for Kubernetes \(ACK\) console.

 Resource Access Management \(RAM\) is activated in the [RAM console](https://ram.console.aliyun.com/).
-Auto Scaling \(ESS\) is activated in the [ESS console](https://essnew.console.aliyun.com).
+Auto Scaling is activated in the [Auto Scaling console](https://essnew.console.aliyun.com).

 **Note:**